Kathryn Gray

 Kathryn Gray is a Welsh poet.

 Biography

 Kathryn Gray was born in Wales in 1973 and grew up in Swansea.
-She studied German and Medieval Studies and at the University of Bristol.
+She studied German and Medieval Studies at the University of Bristol and the University of York.

-Gray's first poetry collection, Never—Never, was published in 2004 by Seren Books.
-She was shortlisted for the T.S.
-Eliot Prize and the Forward Prize for best first collection for her work.
+Gray's first poetry collection, The Never-Never, was published in 2004 by Seren Books.
+She was shortlisted for the T. S. Eliot Prize and the Forward Prize for best first collection for her work.

 Gray published the poetry pamphlet, Flowers in 2017.
 Her work has appeared in several literary journals, including the Times Literary Supplement, the Independent, the Poetry Review and Poetry Wales.
+A second full collection, Hollywood or Home, was published by Seren Books in October 2023 and was a Sunday Times Poetry Book of the Year.